Skip to Content

 Whole Wheat Einkorn Bread

-The gentle, sweet wheat flavor and slight nutty undertone of whole grain einkorn bread make it stand out from any other bread.
-Along with its unique taste, this delicious bread is also packed full of nutrients.
+The gentle, sweet wheat flavor and subtle nutty undertone of whole grain einkorn bread make it stand out from other breads.
+Its unique taste and satisfying texture make this loaf truly special.

 We have two variations of this bread.
 You can make 100% einkorn bread which is denser than traditional bread but has an amazing flavor.
 Or, you can blend in some bread flour which will give the bread a light, soft texture while retaining a great deal of the einkorn flavor.
 We love both versions.